ziyaad30/ForwardTacotron/README.md

 [Can be found here.](https://as-ideas.github.io/ForwardTacotron/)

-The samples are generated with a model trained on LJSpeech.
+The samples are generated with a model trained on LJSpeech and vocoded with WaveRNN, [MelGAN](https://github.com/seungwonpark/melgan), or [HiFiGAN](https://github.com/jik876/hifi-gan).
 You can try out the latest pretrained model with the following notebook:

 [![Open In Colab](https://colab.research.google.com/assets/colab-badge.svg)](https://colab.research.google.com/github/as-ideas/ForwardTacotron/blob/master/notebooks/synthesize.ipynb)